Agile Myths

 5. Agile projects do not work with deadlines

 Another misconception about the agile methodology is that it does not work for fixed-deadline projects.
 The fact is that agile works best in projects that have fixed deadlines.
 The origin of this myth might be in the fact that in agile projects, increments are released at different intervals.
 But agile does not give a free hand for non-adherence to project timelines.
 After all, your organization has a customer who would be paying for the product, and obviously, no customer would like to work with a company that does not respect the project deadlines.
-What agile does is it allows the customer to review the product and provide feedback after using the basic functionalities of the product through incremental releases.
+What agile does is it allows the customer to review the product and provide feedback after using the product's basic functionalities through incremental releases.
 These functionalities keep increasing as the project progresses.
 So, all this implies that the project can not go on for an unlimited time and timelines have to be clearly defined in agile also not only for the satisfaction of the customer but also for the benefit of the organization.

 6. Agile practices solve all problems related to IT